CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 ### Moving and Rotation

-To move the print around the print bed, first click the item you wish to move, and you will see two arrows pop up around your shape, ass well as 3 quarter rings.
+To move the print around the print bed, first click the item you wish to move, and you will see two arrows pop up around your shape, as well as 3 quarter rings.

 picture